 International GCSEs are graded from A*, which is the highest grade available, followed by grades from A to G. Although getting any of these grades means that a candidate has passed the exam, many universities and employers regard getting a C or better in a subject as important.
 We would expect our pupils to be capable of getting C grades or better in their exams.
 Many pupils gain much higher grades than this, with a number gaining A and A* grades across a wide range of subjects.

 In Years 10 and 11 everyone takes English (as a First or Second Language; English Literature is also an option), Mathematics, Sciences and a Modern Foreign Language.
-All pupils are also expected to study Kazakh to help them appreciate the language and culture of the country and prepare them for their future as global citizens
+Pupils are also expected to study Kazakh to help them appreciate the language and culture of the country and prepare them for their future as global citizens.